juju/juju-gui/docs/continuous-integration.rst

   bin/test-charm

-How do I view and edit the Jenkins results and configuration
+How do I view and edit the Jenkins results and configuration?
 ------------------------------------------------------------
 You will need to log into the `QA labs Jenkins server`__ which requires `VPN access`__ and a Jenkins account.